Melinda Messenger: Television

 Messenger's TV career began in 1997 on Channel 4's Eurotrash, where she featured as a "roving reporter" in erotic scenarios, including modelling fetish wear and acting as a nude magician's assistant.

 In 1998–99 she hosted her own show on Channel 5 called Melinda's Big Night In.

-From 1998 to 2001, Messenger became an assistant on game show Fort Boyard which ran for four series on Channel 5.
-She joined ex-Eastender Leslie Grantham and Catweazle star Geoffrey Bayldon in the game show which tested contestants' physical agility and brainpower on the sea fortress in France.
+From 1998 to 2001, Messenger presented the Channel 5 game show Fort Boyard, which ran for four series.
+She joined ex-EastEnders star Leslie Grantham and Catweazle star Geoffrey Bayldon in the game show which tested contestants' physical agility and brainpower on the sea fortress in France.

+In 1999, Messenger presented the game show Beat the Crusher with Freddie Starr.

 In 2002, she appeared on Celebrity Big Brother.
-She has since presented many TV programmes, including Loose Lips (with Richard Arnold), Baby Baby, Can We Still Be Friends, Beat The Dealer and Beat the Crusher.
+She has since presented many TV programmes, including Loose Lips (with Richard Arnold), Baby Baby, Can We Still Be Friends, and Beat the Dealer.

 In 2004, she appeared on the "Age Swap" episode of Celebrity Swap as 83-year-old Margaret Doyle, supposedly Melinda's old ballet teacher, disguised with prosthetic make-up, a black lycra suit, a red-white wig and fake teeth.

-She and her family appeared on All Star Family Fortunes in 2006.

 In 2008, Messenger presented as host on programmes including the BBC's To Buy or Not to Buy, ITV's Bingo Night Live, and A Garden For Eden for ITV Westcountry.

-She did a voiceover for a viewer competition for ITV's Golden Balls between 2008 and 2009.
+She did a voiceover for a viewer competition for ITV's Golden Balls series 3-6 between 2008 and 2009.

 Messenger's show Cowboy Builders started on Five on 8 January 2009, co-presented with Dominic Littlewood.
 Alongside this, Melinda was a contestant in the fourth series of Dancing on Ice, which began on 11 January 2009.
 She was eliminated in the seventh week after losing a surprise skate-off against Jessica Taylor.
 She had survived three previous skate-offs.

-In 2009, Messenger, along with ex-footballer Ian Wright and The Apprentice runner-up Kate Walsh began presenting a new show on Five called Live from Studio Five.
-The show ran continuously from September 2009 and until it was cancelled in February 2011.
-In November 2009, she appeared on the BBC charity telethon Children in Need, where she acted as the assistant to an illusionist act.
+In 2009, Messenger, along with ex-footballer Ian Wright and The Apprentice runner-up Kate Walsh, began presenting a new show on Five called Live from Studio Five.
 It was announced on 29 January 2010 that Messenger was leaving her role on Live from Studio Five, to focus on other projects.
 Her last show was on 26 February and she was replaced by a series of guest hosts.
+The show was cancelled in February 2011.

 She hosted The Health Lottery Draws on ITV and Channel 5 between 2011 and 2012.

-In January 2021, she appeared in a week's episodes of Richard Osman's House of Games.
+In September 2023, Channel 4 announced Messenger as one of the contestants on Celebrity SAS: Who Dares Wins.